Floral Easter Table Decor Ideas

 Where to Begin with an Easter Tablescape

-Remember having to write essays in high school or college and staring at that big, blank sheet of paper?
-Yes, I realize students use computers to write essays now, but please just humor me.
-My point is, designing a tablescape is much like writing a story.
+Remember having to write essays in high school or college and staring at that big, blank sheet of paper (or computer screen)?
+Designing a tablescape is much like writing a story.

 Easter Table Decorating Themes

 I took my “blank slate” table and gathered a vision before I bought anything new.
-A lot of this is done by browsing Pinterest and collecting ideas that speak to me over the course of several weeks.
+A lot of this is done by browsing Pinterest and collecting ideas that speak to me over time.

-Check out my Easter DIY Home Decor board if you want a peek at my crazy world.
+Check out my Easter Decor Board if you want a peek at my Pinterest feed.

 I decided my Easter table decorations would incorporate some of the following elements: